 - New series of acoustic survey estimates (and associated variances-covariances) of spawner biomass in November and recruitment in May following capping calibration analyses.
 Note that the November estimates will remain estimates of 1+ population, rather than SSB.
-These estimates will be spatially disaggregated by the areas referenced earlier in this document. - The May recruit numbers have been updated from previous assessments to allow for annual revision of the cut-off length for recruits based on the length frequencies from the surveys (see Coetzee 2006, 2007). - The CVs for the recruit estimates have been updated from previous assessments to reflect the CV of recruits only, rather than that of adults and recruits (see Coetzee 2007). - ALKs for sardine from November surveys for 2000 onwards.
+These estimates will be spatially disaggregated by the areas referenced earlier in this document. - The May recruit numbers will be updated from previous assessments to allow for annual revision of the cut-off length for recruits based on the length frequencies from the surveys (see Coetzee 2006, 2007).
+[DONE] - The CVs for the recruit estimates will be updated from previous assessments to reflect the CV of recruits only, rather than that of adults and recruits (see Coetzee 2007).
+[DONE] - ALKs for sardine from November surveys for 2000 onwards.
 ALKs up to 1999 are available, together with spatially disaggregated ALKs from 2001 to 2003.
 No spatial disaggregation of ALKs prior to 2000 is available.
 The ALK for 2000 has "disappeared" and the samples in 2005 were inadequate resulting in no ALK for November 2005 being available.
 A combined area commercial November ALK has been provided for 2000, as suggested at a previous PWG meeting.
-Deon Durholtz is still to provide spatially disaggregated survey ALKs for 2004 and

-- 2006 and a combined area commercial November ALK for 2005.
-Initial analyses of these ALKs (comparisons between readers, comparisons between using survey ALKs on commercial data and using commercial ALKs on survey data) raised some concerns that are currently being addressed. - ALKs for sardine commercial catches for selected months from 2000 onwards.
+Deon Durholtz is still to provide spatially disaggregated survey ALKs for 2004 and 2006 and a combined area commercial November ALK for 2005.
+Analyses of these ALKs (comparisons between readers, comparisons between using survey ALKs on commercial data and using commercial ALKs on survey data) are underway and results will be presented shortly. - ALKs for sardine commercial catches for selected months from 2000 onwards.
 It is highly unlikely that these will be available in time, given the priority to obtain ALKs from the November surveys.
 Thus it is suggested that we extrapolate between the ALK from November of one year and the ALK from November of the next year to obtain an estimated ALK for the commercial catches.
 The availability of recruit survey ALKs for 2001 and 2002 may be useful.
 The possible differences between ALKs during the survey and in commercial catches in November (if sufficient catch was taken in November) for past years need to be investigated. - RLFs for the commercial catch will need to be spatially disaggregated from 1987.
 (Note that for scenarios with two sardine populations present in an area, the catch by age-class will be allocated to population in the same ratio as the numbers of the respective age-classes present in the area.)
 The area disaggregated sardine RLFs from 1987 to 2006 have been based on both field station and observer data and are now finalised.
 The area disaggregated commercial anchovy RLFs are also finalised from 1987 to 2006.
 The anchovy and sardine catch-at-age from 1980 to 1983 will remain unchanged from the last assessment and the sardine RLFs from 1984 to 1986 will remain unchanged from the last assessment.
 A RLF for anchovy in 1984 is now available, while the anchovy RLFs in 1985 and 1986 are unchanged from those used in the previous assessment.
-Catch prior to 1987 cannot be spatially disaggregated. - No spatially disaggregated biological data are available.
+Catch prior to 1987 cannot be spatially disaggregated. - Biological data may be available in spatially disaggregated form from 1987.
+No further data (other than that mentioned above) has been made available.